FairwindsOps/pentagon/docs/getting-started.md

 * Run `kops update cluster <clustername> --yes` to create the cluster
 * While waiting for the cluster to create, consult the [kops documentation](https://github.com/kubernetes/kops/blob/master/docs/README.md) for more information about using Kops and interacting with your new cluster

+## GCP/GKE

+### Create Kubernetes Cluster
+* Use the [Gcp component](components.md#gcp.cluster) to create your cluster.

 ### Creating Resources Outside of Kubernetes

 Typically infrastructure will be required outside of your Kubernetes cluster.
 Other EC2, RDS, or Elasticache instances, etc are often require for an application.

-Pentagon convention suggests you use Ansible to create these resources and that the Ansible playbooks can be saved in the `default/resources/` or the `default/clusters/<cluster>/resources/` directory.
+Pentagon convention suggests you use Ansible to create these resources and that the Ansible playbooks can be saved in the `inventory/default/resources/` or the `inventory/default/clusters/<cluster>/resources/` directory.
 This depends on the scope with which the play book will be utilized.
 If the resources are not specific to either cluster, then we suggest you save it at the `default/resources/` level.
 Likewise, if it is a resource that will only be used by one cluster, such as a staging database or a production database, then we suggest writing the Ansible playbook at the `default/cluster/<cluster>/resources/` level.
 Writing Ansible roles can be very helpful to DRY up your resource configurations.

 ======================================